 We had a fabulous day and ended up spending over 4 hours there doing various activities and just playing.
-There’s a minimal charge to go in and just use the soft play and outdoor play area of £3 for 1-5 years, £5 for 5-16 years, £2 for adults and 0-1 years are free.
-This is included if you book any of the activities available (high ropes, low ropes or big leap and super slides).
 It’s a great attraction to have in our area, to do the ropes course as a family activity or just to go in and use it as a place to meet friends.
 It makes a great alternative meet up place rather than a traditional soft play or playground, and its in a handy location for both Hull, Beverley and surrounding areas.
 My husband also said it’s one of the best places he’s ever taken the kids so we’ll certainly be back soon.

 So overall a big thumbs up for Let Loose!